stenglein-lab/tick_surveillance/Pipeline_instructions.md

 singularity --version
 ```

+There is no specified minimum version of singularity, but older versions of singularity (<~3.9) may not work.  the pipeline has been tested with singularity v3.9.5.

 Singularity containers will be automatically downloaded and stored in a directory named `singularity_cacheDir` in your home directory.
 They will only be downloaded once.

 ### Conda